Ahmed-Sajjad111/tech-blog/README.md

 Clone the [repository](https://github.com/Ahmed-Sajjad111/E-Commerce-Back-End) to your local files, and install [Node.js](https://nodejs.org/en/)

 ## Usage
-Open application with any command prompt interface that you prefer and type in "npm install" After all the packages are installed, connect to the database run mysql -u root -p and enter password from .env file.
-Then source the schema.sql.
-To connect to the server run npm start.
+Open application with any command prompt interface that you prefer and type in "npm install".
+Create a .env file with the variables "process.env.DB_NAME, process.env.DB_USER, process.env.DB_PW" After all the packages are installed, connect to the database run mysql -u root -p and enter password from .env file.
+Then source the schema.sql by typing in "source schema.sql".
+To connect to the server run "npm start".

 ## License
 This project is licensed under [MIT](https://opensource.org/licenses/MIT)